What is the game of tiddlywinks all about?

 Is tiddlywinks a current trademark?

-Tiddledy-Winks was the registered trademark for the game in England in the 1890s but it is now in the public domain, as are the modern variants of its spelling: tiddlywinks, tiddlywinks, tiddleywinks, and tiddlywinks.
-It was never a registered trademark in the United States.
+Tiddledy-Winks was the registered trademark for the game in England in the 1890s but it is now in the public domain, as are the modern variants of its spelling: tiddlywinks, tidleywinks, and tiddleywinks.
+It was never a registered trademark in the United States, though Parker Brothers unsuccessfully attempted to register it.

 What are the key events in competitive tiddlywinks history?